jdrst/csharp-language-server/README.md

 ## Usage

 ### Helix
-Since `Microsoft.CodeAnalysis.LanguageServer` only supports `pull diagnostics` and Helix does not (yet), you would need to use my branch at `github:sofusa/helix-pull-diagnostics`.
+Since `Microsoft.CodeAnalysis.LanguageServer` only supports `pull diagnostics` and Helix does not [yet](https://github.com/helix-editor/helix/pull/11315), you will need to use my branch: `github:sofusa/helix-pull-diagnostics`.

 ```toml
 [language-server.roslyn]